 The Company's board of directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The board of directors are responsible
+The board of directors are responsible for developing and monitoring the Company's risk management policies.

 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations ii.
-Credit risk
+The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.